-Block Management – Appointing The Right Property Management Company
+Block Management – How a Tribunal Can Appoint The Right Property Management Company

 Flat owners’ rights

 Are you having a problem with the current management of your block?
-There are several solutions available to you, including the Court Appointed Manager.
+There are several solutions available to you, including the Tribunal or Court Appointed Manager.

 The Landlord and Tenant Act 1987 Section 24 provides flat owners with the right to apply to a Tribunal to have a manager appointed in circumstances where they can prove: